-This is one of our favorite problem solving activities and can be great for keeping the energy up throughout the workshop.
-Remember the importance of helping people become engaged in the process – energizing problem solving games like Mindspin can help ensure your team stays engaged and happy, even when the problems they’re coming together to solve are complex.
+This is one of our favorite problem-solving activities and can be great for keeping the energy up throughout the workshop.
+Remember the importance of helping people become engaged in the process – energizing problem-solving techniques like Mindspin can help ensure your team stays engaged and happy, even when the problems they’re coming together to solve are complex.

-The goal of all problem solving strategies is to come up with solutions to the problem at hand.
-After a team has successfully identified a problem and come up with a few solutions, it can be tempting to call the work of the problem solving process complete.
-That said, the first solution is not necessarily the best, and by including a further review and reflection activity into your problem solving model, you can ensure your group reaches the best possible result.
+After a team has successfully identified a problem and come up with a few solutions, it can be tempting to call the work of the problem-solving process complete.
+That said, the first solution is not necessarily the best, and by including a further review and reflection activity into your problem-solving model, you can ensure your group reaches the best possible result.

 23. Four Step Sketch

-Creative thinking and visual ideation does not need to be confined to the opening stages of your problem solving strategies.
-Problem solving games that include sketching and prototyping on paper can be effective at the solution finding and development stage of the process, and can be great for keeping a team engaged.
+Creative thinking and visual ideation does not need to be confined to the opening stages of your problem-solving strategies.
+Exercises that include sketching and prototyping on paper can be effective at the solution finding and development stage of the process, and can be great for keeping a team engaged.

 By going from simple notes to a crazy 8s round that involves rapidly sketching 8 variations on their ideas before then producing a final solution sketch, the group is able to iterate quickly and visually.
-Problem solving techniques like Four Step Sketch are great if you have a group of different thinkers and want to change things up from more textual or discussion-based problem solving activities.
+Problem-solving techniques like Four-Step Sketch are great if you have a group of different thinkers and want to change things up from a more textual or discussion-based approach.

 24. 15% Solutions